-Gareth Williams is a Consultant at and the former senior partner of Hugh James.
+Gareth Williams is a consultant at Hugh James.
+For twelve years (until his retirement as a partner in 2017) he was the firm's senior partner.
 He specialises in sports law and substantial commercial and insurance litigation.
 He has represented insurance and corporate risk clients for more than 25 years, handling complex and high value cases.
-He heads up the firm’s sports law department.
+He heads up the firm's sports law department.

-He is the chairman of Glamorgan Cricket Club.
-He has recently stepped down after four years as the chairman of the Board of Governors of the University of South Wales.
-Additionally, he is a non-executive director of Thomas Carroll Group Plc.
+He is chair of Glamorgan Cricket Club.
+Until recently he was the chair of the Board of Governors of the University of South Wales and a non-executive director of Thomas Carroll Group Plc.

 He has been a legal adviser to the Welsh Rugby Union for 25 years.
 From 2010 until 2018 he was the WRU’s company secretary, a position which he relinquished upon his appointment as chair of Glamorgan Cricket Club.

 - Health and safety